ITU-BDSA2025-GROUP8/Chirp/README.md

 `export CHIRPDBPATH=./chirp.db`

-Then make it an executebal with the command:
+Then make it an executable with the command:
 `chmod +x Chirp.Web`

 And then you can run it using